A DAY IN THE LIFE

 The Vanderbilt MS Finance program has developed my professional and financial skills.
 The curriculum has given me a deeper dive into finance and improved my ability to work in a team environment.
 The Leadership Development Program has helped me target potential weaknesses and provided me with a framework and executive coach to assist in addressing those challenges.
 The Career Management Center has helped me tremendously in finding job opportunities and sharpening my interview skills.

-After graduation, Fitz will be working as an Investment Banking Analyst with Bank of America Merrill Lynch in Charlotte, NC.
+After graduation, Fitz went to work as an Investment Banking Analyst with Bank of America Merrill Lynch in Charlotte, NC.